The phase diagram of two-dimensional fast-rotating ultra-cold fermionic atoms near unitarity: Pairing phase diagram: spin-polarized vortex lattices

-Here, $u_{{\bf n}}$ and $v_{{\bf n}}$ are the particle and hole wavefunctions of opposite spins in the eigenstate with quantum numbers ${\bf n}$.
-We solve this equation in the basis of Landau orbitals using exact diagonalization.
-The energy spectrum $E_{{\bf n}}$ determines the free energy $\mathcal{F}(\phi_{n,l})$ in the saddle-point approximation \cite{LL5}:
+determines the quantum-mechanical spectrum $E_{\qn}(\phi_{n,l})$ of fermionic quasiparticle excitations with quantum numbers $\qn$ in the condensate.
+We exactly numerically diagonalize this Hamiltonian in the basis of Landau orbitals.
+The energy spectrum $E_{\qn}=-h\pm\epsilon_{\qn}$ determines the free energy $\mathcal{F}(\phi_{n,l})$ in the saddle-point approximation \cite{L2000}:

-Here, $\beta=(k_B T)^{-1}$, $k_B$ is Boltzmann constant, and $\nu=-a_z/a$ measures the strength of attractive interactions between particles through the two-body scattering length $a$ and the confinement scale $a_z$ in $z$-direction which renders the system two-dimensional.
+Here, $\beta=(k_B T)^{-1}$, $k_B$ is Boltzmann constant, and $\nu=-a_z/a$ measures the strength of attractive interactions between particles through the two-body scattering length $a$ and a confinement scale $a_z$ in $z$-direction which renders the system two-dimensional.
 Therefore, $\nu$ is proportional to the detuning from the Feshbach resonance in experiments.
-The ultra-violet behavior is regulated by rotation, and the subtracted pairing susceptibility $\Pi_{n_1,n_2}(i\omega,p_x)$ assures that $\nu=0$ corresponds to unitarity \cite{Pairing}.
+The ultra-violet behavior is regulated by rotation, and the subtracted inverse pairing susceptibility $\Pi_{n_1,n_2}(i\omega,p_x)$ assures that $\nu=0$ corresponds to unitarity \cite{nikolic:144507}.
 The global minimum of $\mathcal{F}(\phi_{n,l})$ determines $\phi_{n,l}$ in the thermodynamic equilibrium.
-Note that this approach is not limited to the vicinity of second order transitions like the earlier studies.

-The BdG spectrum $E_{{\bf n}}$ in the superfluid at $h=0$ has a particle-hole symmetric band-structure reminiscent of broadened Landau levels at high energies.
-The low energy bands can be associated to quantum tunnelling of quasiparticles between vortex cores.
+The BdG spectrum $E_{\qn}$ in the superfluid hosting a vortex lattice at $h=0$ has a particle-hole symmetric band-structure reminiscent of broadened Landau levels at high energies (see Fig.\ref{BdGspectrum}).
+The lowest quasiparticle bands are most affected by pairing and their local density of states is generally maximized inside vortex cores due to gapping in the surrounding bulk.
+Deep in the superfluid phase the character of these bands is derived from bound vortex core states \cite{Caroli1964, Sensarma2006} by inter-core quantum tunneling.
 The Zeeman field $h$ acts as a chemical potential for the BdG quasiparticles which breaks the particle-hole symmetry.
-At zero temperature all states with $E_{{\bf n}}<h$ are occupied, and with $E_{{\bf n}}>h$ are empty.
-There is a ``metal-insulator'' quantum phase transition each time $h$ crosses a band-edge \cite{Subir}.
-As long as superfluidity survives, the extra quasiparticles at energies $0<E_{{\bf n}}<h$ carry spin polarization which is mostly concentrated near vortex cores.
-Translational and rotational symmetries are spontaneously broken by both the superfluid density (vortex lattice) and the coexisting spin-polarization, therefore these states are FFLO states.
+At zero temperature all states with $E_{\qn}<h$ are occupied, and with $E_{\qn}>h$ are empty.
+There is a ``metal-insulator'' quantum phase transition each time $h$ crosses a band-edge \cite{SubirQPT}.
+The injected quasiparticles at energies $0<E_{\qn}<h$ carry spin polarization, spatially modulated by the vortex lattice and maximized near vortex cores (spatial spin distribution near a single vortex is discussed in Ref.\cite{Takahashi2006}).
+The ``metal-insulator'' transitions and polarization profiles provide routes, respectively, to energy and position resolved spectroscopy of quasiparticle states in vortex lattices.